Hiking trails in Maastricht: 7 top routes for a walk in the wild – DutchReview

 Gronsveld is another village just outside Maastricht, which lies in a small valley.
 The tiny shops and old houses of the village make a charming starting point for a walk.

-This route will take you up a forested hill and past a small natural fountain, called De Fontein (Cadier en Keer).
+This hike in Maastricht will take you up a forested hill and past a small natural fountain, called De Fontein (Cadier en Keer).
 If you find a gap in the trees, a gorgeous view of the surrounding farms will stretch out before you.
 The Orenberg viewpoint is a particularly scenic spot which you can enjoy on this walk.

 |📏Walk distance: 7km (roundtrip)